Skip to Content

 We generally don’t see round houses built by the major home construction companies.
 Many of us think that only ancient Mongols used to live in strange-looking circular houses called Yurts many centuries ago.
-Nowadays we don’t even see round circus tents anymore…
+Nowadays, it is hard to find even round circus tents …

-So, why some people choose round house plans over regular ones?
+So, why do some people choose round house plans over regular ones?

 Let’s examine what high-level professionals like World-famous architect Eli Attia write about the cons and pros of building circular houses.